homermultitext/summer-2015-docs/CreatingBifolioImages.md

 3. Open GIMP
 4. Select “File” then “New”
-5. Set Width: 10000 px  Height: 7000 px
+5. Set Width: 10000 px  Height: 7000 px.
+Ignore the warning about the size being too big.
-7. Drag and click from the verso image from the image browser to your desktop.
-Open in Preview or similar, and copy it to your clipboard.
+6. Copy the verso image.
+Go to the archive of downloadable data and open the tif or jpeg file.
+Right click to copy image.
-8. In GIMP, select “Edit”, “Paste As”, and then “New Layer”
+7. In GIMP, select “Edit”, “Paste As”, and then “New Layer.”
-9. Repeat Step 2 (creating another layer) for the corresponding Recto image
+8. Repeat for the recto image.
-10. Using the “Move Tool” in the left-hand artist bar (it looks like four arrows in a cross pattern), move the Recto image to the right until its left edge slightly overlaps with the Verso’s right edge (i.e., make the image look like an open book)
-11. Make sure both images as aligned properly
-12. Use the “Crop Tool” in the left-hand bar (it looks like the tip of a small x-acto knife), cut off the black border all around the edge of the image (i.e., leave only the manuscript pages)
-13. Delete the “background layer” in the right-hand artist bar by selecting it and clicking the trash button below
+9. Using the rectangle drawing tool, select portions of the image you want to remove and cut them out (Command + X).
+You'll want to take from the center to match up the spines as close as you can.
+Save at least one of the color scales, ideally both.
+Avoid cutting from the top and bottom until you have the two images aligned.
+10. Using the move tool align the images along the spine of the bifolio.
+11. Merge the layers into one: Under the 'Image' menu select 'Merge Visible Layers.'
+The default settings are acceptable.
+12. When you have merged the visible layers, using the rectangle tool again select the portion of the image that you want to keep.
+Now is the time to cut off any excess on the outside edges, but remember to keep at least one color scale.
+13. Copy this selection (Command + C).
+14. Go the 'File' menu.
+Select 'Create' and then 'From Clipboard'.

 ## Saving: ##